GuyVee/movie-ranker/README.md

 1. Go to http://www.omdbapi.com/apikey.aspx
 2. Enter your email address and click "Subscribe"
 3. You'll receive an API key via email
-4. Enter this API key in the input field on the app's homepage
+4. Make sure to click the activate api key link in the email

-With a valid API key, the app will be able to fetch movie data like titles, posters, and more from the OMDb database.
+5. Enter this API key in the input field on the app's homepage

 ### Using Python's Built-in Server (Recommended)